 I came across one example of “doing the right thing” quite by accident – when giving a talk on this topic at a dinner of the Philadelphia chapter of the Institute of Classical Architecture & Classical America.
 After my remarks, Alvin Holm, AIA, came up to me and exclaimed, “Hey Clem, John and I are already doing that!”
 And Al went on to explain how, for over a dozen years, he and fellow architect John Blatteau have been teaching a course at Moore College of Art & Design that focuses on drawing the Classical orders.

 "Doing the right thing" empowers student's abilities

 According to Al, the students are initially baffled by the course, because up to that point in their education the focus has been on “creativity” and “originality.”
 To suddenly come upon a curriculum that stresses rules and precedent is quite unsettling.
 However, about halfway through the first project, Al declares, student doubt morphs into enthusiasm as they find the classical system allows them to create designs of sophistication and complexity that they thought were beyond their abilities.
 Students discover empowerment in the discipline of the classical method.

 That encounter reminded me that Al Holm has been doing pro bono teaching and outreach for over three decades – and that the impact of his teaching has been far-reaching.
 For example, he created a course on “Drawing the Orders” for Classical America in the 1980s that helped inspire a couple of young architects to found the Institute of Classical Architecture.
 The organization that evolved from that seminal moment now has an ambitious education program in traditional and Classical architecture, put together under the direction of Michael Gormley, vice president of education at ICA&CA.

-You can get more details on the continuing education program at the ICA&CA website.
+You can get more details on the continuing education program at the ICAA&CA website.